MicrosoftDocs/power-platform/power-platform/alm/devops-github-actions.md

 **Do the GitHub Actions only work for Power Apps?**

 *The GitHub Actions work for both canvas and model-driven apps, Power Virtual Agents, UI flows and traditional flows, AI Builder, custom connectors and data-flows, all of which can now be added to a solution.
-Also included customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).
-Separate build tasks are available for Dynamics 365 Finance and Operations applications.*
+Also included customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).*

 **Can I include flow and canvas apps?**